US STOCKS-Wall St down as MF Global falls victim to Europe

 "After a solid month of gains, the (higher) dollar is giving traders a reason to shy from the risk trade and take some profits," said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.

-Volume was moderate, with about 7.7 billion shares traded on the New York Stock Exchange, NYSE Amex and Nasdaq.
-Declining stocks outnumbered advancing ones on the NYSE and the Nasdaq by about 4 to 1.
-(Reporting by Edward Krudy; Editing by Kenneth Barry and Jan Paschal)
+Volume was moderate, with about 7.5 billion shares traded on the New York Stock Exchange, NYSE Amex and Nasdaq.
+Declining stocks outnumbered advancing ones on the NYSE and the Nasdaq by about four-to-one.
+(Reporting by Edward Krudy; Editing by Kenneth Barry)

 * Indexes up: Dow 0.27 pct, S&P 0.20 pct, Nasdaq 0.18 pct (Updates to open)